 With this in mind, avoid approaching visitor follow up thinking, “Retaining this person will help my church grow.”

 Instead, approach visitor follow up with the mindset of “How can I make this person feel loved, valued, and included?
 How can our church help them?”

 Trust us — people will feel the difference!
-Now, here are three practical tips for following up with new church visitors this Easter.
+Now, here are three practical tips for following up with new church visitors.

 1. Create a follow up contact sequence.